 Colossians 2:11-12 state: “In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with him in baptism.”
 Baptism is compared to circumcision here.
 In the Old Testament circumcision was given to babies as sign of the old covenant.
 Baptism is the sign of the new covenant.
 The promises of the new covenant are greater than that of the old covenant, so it can be argued it would be strange to think that the promises in the Old Testament extend to the children, but not in the New Testament.

 Baptism of households

-In Acts 16 we read two times that entire households were baptised: the household of Lydia (verse 14-15) and the household of the jailer (verse 33).
-It is very likely there were children in these households, and if that is the case the text seems to indicate that they were baptised.
+In Acts 16 we read two times that entire households were baptized: the household of Lydia (Acts 16:14-15) and the household of the jailer (Acts 16:33).
+It is very likely there were children in these households, and if that is the case the text seems to indicate that they were baptized.

 Baptism is received

-Jesus gave the command to baptise: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
+Jesus gave the command to baptize: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
 All Christians (hopefully) teach their children to observe all that Jesus has commanded.
-Infant baptists believe that they should keep to the order that Jesus gave: baptise first, then teaching more about what life with Jesus means.
-This makes clear that faith is not so much a personal decision that baptism testifies to, but a conviction resulting from God’s grace that was promised in baptism and is being worked out in the life of Christian children.
+Infant baptists believe that they should keep to the order that Jesus gave: baptize first, then teaching more about what life with Jesus means.
+In this view, faith is not so much a personal decision that baptism testifies to, but a conviction resulting from God’s grace that was promised in baptism and is being worked out in the life of Christian children.